tbjoseph/Hello-CPPers/Hello-CPPers/README.md

 # Hello CPPers

 This project was an exercise in implementing a network of users and posts through C++.
-The main file is CPPeers-main.cpp.
+The main file is Cppeers-main.cpp.

 The program has four main features:
 1. Load data from a file and enter the information into the network.